open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 It's possible for more than one exception event to have an `error.hint` attribute set.
-An `error.hint` represents an instrumentation author's best judgement as to whether or not an error condition was encountered, but the decision is not definitive.
+An `error.hint` represents an instrumentation author's best judgement as to whether or not an error condition was encountered.
 Tracing backends can use the `error.hint` attribute as a cue for further analysis and can ultimately choose to honor or ignore the hint.

 | Attribute name | Notes and examples                                                                                                       |
 | :------------- | :----------------------------------------------------------------------------------------------------------------------- |